-The formation of new species in nature.
+Formation of new species in nature.
 Formation of new species.
 Links and notes

-The formation of species is an important stage in evolution.
-It begins in populations saturated with constantly emerging mutations, which, when freely crossed, form new genotypes and phenotypes (see the chapter "Fundamentals of Genetics and Selection").
-This leads to a divergence of characters among the individuals of this population - divergences(55).
-The initial population forms a group of forms with varying degrees of trait deviations.
+The formation of species is an important stage of evolution.
+It begins in populations saturated with constantly occurring mutations, which, when freely crossed, form new genotypes and phenotypes (see the chapter “Fundamentals of Genetics and Selection”).
+This leads to divergence of characteristics among individuals of a given population - divergence(55).
+The initial population forms a group of forms that have varying degrees sign deviations.

-Isolation of populations, preventing free interbreeding, also leads to a change in the gene pool of populations, and then to the creation of new populations, subspecies and species.
-An example of geographic isolation is the centers of origin of cultivated plants (see the Breeding section).
-The separation of these foci from each other by ridges, deserts, and oceans contributed to their isolation and the autonomous formation of flora in them, which led to an exceptional diversity of related plants in them.
+Isolation of populations, which prevents free crossing, also leads to changes in the gene pool of populations, and then to the creation of new populations, subspecies and species.
+An example of geographic isolation is centers of origin cultivated plants(see section “Selection”).
+The separation of these centers from each other by ridges, deserts, and oceans contributed to their isolation and the autonomous formation of flora in them, which led to an exceptional diversity of related plants in them.

-1. hard-leaved ranunculus - an aquatic plant;
+1. buttercup is an aquatic plant;

 3. golden buttercup - in meadows, gardens, along roads;

-4. kassubian buttercup (Kashubian) - in forests and parks;
+4. buttercup Kassubian (Kashubian) - in forests and parks;

 Elementary evolutionary factors.

-These factors can be the following:
+Such factors may include the following:

 1. the emergence of new hereditary changes - mutations and combinations leading to the emergence of new genotypes in populations;

-2. population fluctuations, called population waves.
-They can arise in connection with seasonal changes (annual plants, insects), with food security (mass reproduction of rodents), with natural disasters (droughts, floods, fires).
+2. fluctuations in population numbers, called population waves.
+They may arise due to seasonal changes(annual plants, insects), with food supply (mass reproduction of rodents), with natural disasters (droughts, floods, fires).
 Population waves change the concentration of individual genes.
-During a population decline, some genes may disappear, and with a new increase in the population, other genes may increase their concentration;
+During a population decline, some genes may disappear, and with a new population increase, other genes may increase in concentration;

 Natural selection usually leads to a gradual complication and increase in the organization of living forms, their relative adaptability to the conditions of existence and the diversity of species.

-Thus, according to Darwin, new species arise through a series of intermediate steps: first, two (or more) varieties arise within the same species; these varieties, continuing to diverge in their characters, gradually become subspecies and, finally, new species.
+Thus, according to Darwin, new species arise through a series of intermediate steps: first, two (or more) varieties arise within one species; these varieties, continuing to diverge in their characters, gradually become subspecies and, finally, new species.
 A variety is a step towards the formation of a new species.
-At the same time, according to the divergence scheme, as a rule, one old species gives rise to not one, but several species.
+Moreover, according to the divergence scheme, as a rule, one old look gives not one, but several types.

-A species is considered a qualitative stage in the evolutionary process, since it is the smallest genetically stable supraorganismal system in wildlife.
-In the course of speciation, two processes are mainly carried out: the emergence of adaptations to changing environmental conditions and isolation based on the isolation of new species.
-Based on the territory of distribution of the original species, two main ways of speciation can be distinguished: allopatric and sympatric.
+A species is considered a qualitative stage in the evolutionary process, since it is the smallest genetically stable supraorganismal system in living nature.
+During speciation, mainly two processes occur: the emergence of adaptations to changing environmental conditions and the separation based on the isolation of new species.
+Based on the territory of settlement of the original species, we can distinguish two main paths of speciation: allopatric and sympatric.

 End of work -

-This topic belongs to:
+This topic belongs to the section:

 Biology course of lectures for students studying in Russian